afids/afids-protocol-old/content/docs/afids_protocol/human_protocol.md

 **Acronym:** SPLE

 * Jump to AC and place using sagittal view.
+* Placement at inferior most point of the splenium at boundary with CSF.
-* Proceed posterior and optimize point using coronal view as the in inferior-most point on coronal section.
-Refine the border using axial view.
+* Optimize point using coronal and axial views.

 <a href="../img/human/20_SPLE.png" target="_blank">![](../img/human/20_SPLE.png)</a>